 Hypnotherapy is an alternative form of psychotherapy that can be applied to a very wide range of problems and is available with Joan.

 Free Initial Consultations for the Fear of Men

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Men prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Androphobia problems prior to commencing any psychotherapy programmes.